jw2249a/2017-bayes-audit/2017-code/README.md

   pbcid.
 The ballot id might be generated when the ballot is printed, when it is scanned, or when it is stored.

-Identifiers must not contain embedded commas (because of the way we encode tuples of identifiers as json keys).
-Identifiers should preferably contain only characters from the set:
+Identifiers (usually collection identifiers) may be used as part of a filename.
+When this is done, the identifier is used in
+*reduced* form: all characters other than

-    A-Z   a-z   0-9  plus(+) hyphen(-) underscore(_) period(.)
+``A-Z   a-z   0-9  plus (+) hyphen(-) underscore(_) period(.)``

-Other charcters, such as blanks, might also be usable, but may cause problems, as identifiers are used as parts of filenames.
+(especially blanks and whitespace) are removed, and then all lowercase characters are converted to uppercase for use in the filename.

+More generally, identifiers are used in reduced form internally in python.
+So they are case and white-space insensitive.

 ### Votes